-Also a Dubliner, Wilde was famous not only for writing The Importance of Being Earnest and The Picture of Dorian Gray but also for being arrested and imprisoned for being gay.
+Also a Dubliner, Wilde is known for writing The Importance of Being Earnest (1895) and The Picture of Dorian Gray (1890).
 Wilde was educated at Oxford and toured the US and the UK giving lectures.
 He was married and had two children when he was arrested for having an affair with a young man.
 He was imprisoned for two years and, after being released, died from cerebral meningitis at forty-six years old.
 His two best-known works are among the greatest accomplishments of the late Victorian period.
-Following are two excerpts from The Picture of Dorian Gray, which is about a man whose image in a portrait ages while he himself remains forever youthful so he can commit to a life of sin:
+The following excerpt from The Picture of Dorian Gray, is about a man whose image in a portrait ages while he himself remains forever youthful so he can commit to a life of sin:

-Bardwell, “a poet, dramatist, short-story writer, and novelist,” was born in India, but moved to Ireland at the age of two.
-She is a prominent author in Irish literature.
-Her novels The House and There We Have Been cover the topics of Protestantism, history, and relationships.
-Bardwell’s writing is honest and refreshing, and she perfectly captures life in a small Irish town in Mother to a Stranger.
+Bardwell, a poet, dramatist, short-story writer, and novelist, was born in India, but moved to Ireland at the age of two.
+Her novels The House (1984) and There We Have Been (1989) cover the topics of Protestantism, history, and relationships.
+Bardwell’s writing captures life in a small Irish town in Mother to a Stranger (2002).
 In the novel, the town’s inhabitants convene at the pub for community news: